JudgeSense: A Benchmark for Prompt Sensitivity in LLM-as-a-Judge Systems: The JudgeSense Framework

 \subsection{Prompt template variants}

 Each task has five templates.
-As an example, the factuality templates are: \begin{enumerate} \item ``Is this factually correct?
+The \emph{factuality} templates are shown below as a worked example (binary YES/NO decision space, $D_t = \{\text{YES}, \text{NO}\}$).
+The Likert (1--5) coherence templates and the binary A/B relevance and preference templates follow the same minimalist structure with task-specific decision spaces; the complete set of 20 templates is provided in Appendix~A. The templates are: \begin{enumerate} \item ``Is this factually correct?
 Answer YES or NO only.'' \item ``Fact-check this response.
 Reply YES (correct) or NO (incorrect).'' \item ``Are the facts in this response accurate?
 YES or NO.'' \item ``Does this response contain factual errors?
 Answer NO (accurate) or YES (has errors).'' \item ``Evaluate factual accuracy.
 One word answer --- YES or NO.'' \end{enumerate} Note that template 4 inverts the polarity of the answer relative to the others (NO means accurate, YES means errors).
-We retain it because it reflects the kind of variation that occurs in practice when researchers reword prompts without coordinating decision conventions, and because failure to handle it correctly is itself a form of prompt sensitivity worth measuring.
-Coherence, relevance, and preference templates follow the same minimalist pattern with task-appropriate decision spaces; the full set of 20 templates is in Appendix~A.
+This template was excluded from the published dataset after human review identified it as a systematic confound: the reversed label convention is not merely a wording variation but a decision-space change that would always flip the apparent JSS regardless of model behavior.
+The per-template analysis showing the impact of this exclusion is in Section~\ref{sec:t4}.
+Coherence, relevance, and preference templates follow the same minimalist pattern with task-appropriate decision spaces; the full set of 20 templates is in Appendix~\ref{app:templates}.